Infill Housing Accelerator Program

 Program Summary

-The Infill Housing Accelerator Program is exploring pre-zoning to permit up to six units of infill housing (such as secondary suites, laneway and carriage houses, triplex, quadplex, and multiplex forms of housing) on single detached dwelling properties across most of the city.
+Through the Infill Housing Accelerator Program, the City is exploring pre-zoning to permit up to six units of infill housing (such as secondary suites, laneway and carriage houses, triplex, quadplex, and multiplex forms of housing) on single detached dwelling and duplex properties across most of the city.

 Learn more about how we're encouraging new housing!
 The video below introduces New Westminster's Infill Housing Program.